ELBEQQAL94/notes_app/server/README.md

 ------
 * [ ] Testing by mocking redux store

+* [ ] Refactoring controllers to middlewares functions

 * [x] In the home page when you SignUp/LogIn, button in the homepage should go to dashboard page.

 * [ ] Create logo for the app